michaelsharman/LT/README.md

 This package is unofficial and wasn't created by Learnosity.

-No modules contained within:
+No code contained within:

 -   ever have access to the consumer private key (i.e. `consumer_secret`)
--   track any usage or personal information
+-   tracks any usage or personal information

 Everything is open source under the MIT license.
 Feel free to use as you see fit.

 ## Installation

+The easiest way to get running is to install via npm:

 ```
 npm install @caspingus/lt
 ```

+You could alternatively checkout directly from Github on the `main` branch, which may be slightly ahead of npm.

 ## Usage

-Depending on where you are, import either the assessment or authoring into your project.
+Depending on which API you are working with, you will be importing either the assessment or authoring modules into your project.
 You can import `core` or `bundle` from both areas.

 ## core vs bundle

 **Recommendation** - use `core` in all production settings for greater control on file size.

 The `core` module contains the LT toolkit only, no extensions.
-This is the smallest file size (around 16kB for assessment and 3kB for authoring) and may be all you need.
+This is the smallest file size (around 23kB for assessment and 11kB for authoring) and may be all you need.

 If you want 1 or 2 extensions, you should import them individually to keep the overall file size down.